behnamac/project_portfolio_website/README.md

 # Project portfolio

 ## Description
 **project_portfolio_website** is a responsive portfolio website built using JavaScript, CSS, and HTML.
 This project focuses on showcasing a clean and interactive design while implementing several features to enhance the user experience.
-The CSS structure follows the **BEM (Block Element Modifier)** methodology for better organization and maintainability.

 The main highlights of this project include:
 - Responsive design for seamless viewing on all devices.